amrzar/xino/docs/build.md

 # Build Instructions

-This guide assumes you are using a Ubuntu host.
+This guide assumes you are using an Ubuntu host.

 ## Prerequisites